avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Time scheme and iterations:
 ------------------------------
 The mass and momentum equations described in :ref:`theoryCom1DFA:Governing Equations for the Dense Flow Avalanche` are solved numerically in time using an operator splitting method.
-The different forces involved are sequently added to update the velocity.
+The different forces involved are sequentially added to update the velocity (see :ref:`DFAnumerics:Adding forces`).
 Position is then updated using a centered Euler scheme.
 The time step can either be fixed or dynamically computed using the Courant–Friedrichs–Lewy (CFL) condition (in the second case one must set ``cflTimeStepping`` to ``True`` and set the desired CFL coefficient).